mika-littor/CGM-in-Mice-Analysis/README.md

 measured from x to (x + window_size).
 When "window_size" is a parameter given by the user (see below).

-The graph also has "standard error bars", which show the 25 percentile and the 75 percentile
+The graph also has "standard error bars", which show the 25 and 75 percentile
 calculated from the data.
 ### [FILE: plot_single_mouse_std](plot_single_mouse_std.py)
 Creating a plot